wombleton/gitlaw-nz/acts/T/Trustee Act 1956.md

     *   (a) has been held by the court to have misconducted himself in the administration of the trust; or

-    *   (b) is convicted, whether summarily or on indictment, of a crime involving dishonesty as defined by [section 2][198] of the Crimes Act 1961; or
+    *   (b) is convicted of a crime involving dishonesty as defined by [section 2][199] of the Crimes Act 1961; or

-    *   (c) is a mentally disordered person within the meaning of the [Mental Health (Compulsory Assessment and Treatment) Act 1992][199], or whose estate or any part thereof is subject to a property order made under the [Protection of Personal and Property Rights Act 1988][148]; or
+    *   (c) is a mentally disordered person within the meaning of the [Mental Health (Compulsory Assessment and Treatment) Act 1992][200], or whose estate or any part thereof is subject to a property order made under the [Protection of Personal and Property Rights Act 1988][148]; or

     *   (d) is a bankrupt; or